chris-rutkowski/RestSMTP/README.md

-# Credentials for GMail
+# Example configuration for GMail

-The username is your e-mail, not an alias.
-It's recommended to enable 2FA on your account and use app password (https://support.google.com/mail/answer/185833).
+- Username is your e-mail (not an alias)
+- If you account is secured by 2FA use app password (https://support.google.com/mail/answer/185833), otherwise your account password.
+- Host=smtp.gmail.com
+- Port=587
+- SSL = true

 # For developers